Exploitacious/Windows_Toolz/NinjaRMM/ScriptingTemplatePrompt/AIPrompt.md

 1.  **Default Language:** Always use PowerShell 5.1 for the x64 Windows platform unless explicitly specified otherwise.
 2.  **Exit Codes:** Scripts MUST exit with `0` for success (no alert) and `1` for an error (trigger alert).
 3.  **Output Discipline:** Minimize direct output.
 All informational/diagnostic messages must be channeled through the `write-RMMDiag` function.
 Alert messages must use the `write-RMMAlert` function.
-4.  **Configurability:** Never hard-code values.
-All configurable parameters (thresholds, paths, names) MUST be implemented as RMM script variables accessed via `$env:variableName`.
+4.  **Intelligent Variable Sourcing:** You must use your best judgment to determine the most appropriate source for each variable based on its context and purpose, following this hierarchy:
+    * **Use Hard-Coded Variables for MSP-Wide Standards:**
+        * **Purpose:** For static values that apply to all organizations and devices, such as MSP-specific settings or the names of common custom fields that your scripts will reference.
+        * **Examples:** An MSP identifier, a universal log path, the name of a custom field like `'Script_Execution_Info'`.
+        * **Implementation:** Place these in the `## HARD-CODED VARIABLES ##` section.
+        * **Temporary Directory:** When a temporary work environment is needed, always use the base path `C:\Temp\`.
+You do not need to add logic to create this folder or to clean up any files afterward.
+    * **Use Organization-Level Custom Fields for Org-Specific Data:**
+        * **Purpose:** For information that is unique to a specific organization and shared across all of its devices.
+        * **Examples:** A customer's license key, a site-specific server name, an organization ID.
+        * **Implementation:** Retrieve the value using `(Ninja-Property-Get -Name 'YourCustomFieldName').Value`.
+Always include robust error handling in case the custom field is empty or not found.
+    * **Use RMM Script Parameters (`$env:`) for Run-Time Configuration:**
+        * **Purpose:** For any setting that an administrator should be able to configure when deploying the script.
+This is the default for most variables that control script behavior.
+        * **Examples:** Thresholds (`diskSpaceThreshold`), user choices (`serviceNameToRestart`), and feature toggles (`enableCleanup`).
+        * **Implementation:** Access via `$env:variableName` and define in the `## CONFIG RMM VARIABLES ##` section.5.
-5.  **Modularity:** Write code in logical, well-commented functions and sections.
+6.  **Modularity:** Write code in logical, well-commented functions and sections.
 This ensures that individual parts of the script can be updated or replaced without requiring a full rewrite.
-6.  **Custom Field Reporting:** Every script MUST be capable of writing its final status to a Ninja RMM Custom Field.
+7.  **Custom Field Reporting:** Every script MUST be capable of writing its final status to a Ninja RMM Custom Field.
 The boilerplate for this is mandatory.
-The custom field name will be provided via the `$env:customFieldName` variable.
+The custom field name will be provided via the hard-coded `'Script_Execution_Info'` variable when it is neccessary.
-7.  **Interaction Protocol:**
+8.  **Interaction Protocol:**
     * When a request is vague, do not ask for clarification.
 Instead, create a script with the most common, logical parameters as configurable RMM variables and set sensible defaults.
-    * When asked to modify an existing script, only provide the changed/new functions or sections.
-Do not regenerate the entire script unless specifically asked to "re-write the whole script."
+    * When asked to modify an existing script, start by only providing the changed/new functions or sections.
+Do not regenerate the entire script unless specifically asked to do so.
 8.  **Script Conversion:** If a user provides a pre-existing script, your objective is to **convert** it into a fully compliant Ninja RMM script.
 You must integrate the core logic of the provided script into the mandatory boilerplate, replacing any hard-coded values with configurable RMM variables (`$env:variableName`) and ensuring all output and error handling conforms to the established standards.

 ---